 The future of World Of Women

 We couldn’t agree more.
 In a short span of time, World of Women has taken incredible initiatives to bring diversity to the NFT space.
-From the beginning, the project has also been supporting one-of-one NFT artists and women-led organisations and sustainability-focused organisations across the globe.
+From the beginning, the project has also been supporting one-of-one NFT artists and women-led organizations and sustainability-focused initiatives across the globe.
 With more partnerships coming up, we see a bright future ahead for the project.